paco23ch/disaster_analysis/README.md

 # Disaster Response Pipeline Project

 This is my Udacity project for Disaster relief message analysis.
-It's main objective is to take a set of pre-classified messages and be able to predict come categories for disaster response teams to take action on future messages.
+It's main objective is to take a set of pre-classified messages and provide an infrastructure to predict categories on future messages for disaster response teams to take action on.

 ## Project Structure